rehierl/node-tree-outliner/algorithm-about.md

 is located in) some section, regardless if that section has a title or not.
 In addition to that, no node can have a direct relationship with (i.e. is associated with) two different sections at the same time.
 In short: Any node either directly belongs to some section, or it belongs to a different one.
-Note that multiple different nodes may belong to the same section.
+Note that different nodes may belong to the same section.

 From a section's perspective: Any section always directly contains (i.e. is associated with) no node at all, a single node or more than one (in theory even